-Windows 10 can create a virtual machine, and this is the most potent feature Windows 10 has.
+Windows 10 can create a virtual machine, which is the most potent feature Windows 10 has.
 A virtual machine competes with the computer system to run different operating systems and programs.
 It is beneficial while testing out new features without any risk.
 With a virtual machine, you can install anything you want to on your central system.

 System Requirements for Hardware Virtualization